wwwlicious/servicestack-discovery-consul/README.md

 ```
 ### Discovery

-The default discovery mechanism uses the ServiceStack request type names to resolve all of the services capable of processing the request.
-This means that you should always use unique names across all your services for each of your RequestDTO's
+The default discovery mechanism uses the ServiceStack request types to resolve
+all of the services capable of processing the request.
+This means that you should
+**always use unique request names** across all your services for each of your RequestDTO's
-To override the default behaviour, you can implement your own `IDiscoveryRequestTypeResolver`
+To override the default behaviour, you can implement your own
+`IDiscoveryRequestTypeResolver`

 ```csharp
 public class CustomDiscoveryRequestTypeResolver : IDiscoveryRequestTypeResolver